 Tristan Strong Punches a Hole in the Sky, a 2020 Chesley Award-winning book cover by Eric Wilkerson

 Pixel art is exclusively a digital form.
 It is created using software that uses pixels which are small squares assembled to produce images.
-These pixels are only seen to the naked eye when magnified to expose a mosaic of gradients that make up a bigger picture.
-Illustrators using pixel art rarely create at this micro-level, but use the platforms that employ this technology.
+These pixels are only seen by the naked eye when magnified to expose a mosaic of gradients that make up a bigger picture.
+Illustrators using pixel art rarely create at this micro-level but use the platforms that employ this technology.

-Expressed in a two-dimensional format, pixel art is used for digital graphics, animation, special effects, and gaming.
+Expressed in a two-dimensional format, pixel art is used for digital graphics, animation, visual effects, and video games.
 By its very nature, this art form is best displayed at a higher resolution, with lower resolutions revealing the pixel building blocks upon which it is based.